Sign up to our Newsletter

 Criminal Lawyer Salary and Job Outlook

-While lawyers are expected to see a 10% job increase over the next decade, the competition to become a criminal defense lawyer will be intense!
-This legal specialty is common among law students and there are limited job openings available each year.
+While lawyers are expected to see a 10% job increase over the next decade, the competition is only going to increase.
+This legal specialty is common among law students, and there are limited job openings available each year.

 However, criminal defense lawyers can increase their earning potential depending on their experience and location.